William Herring

 After training on Salisbury Plain, the Battalion, left from Southampton on the Empress Queen on 30 July 1915, arriving at Le Havre the following day.
 For the rest of the year they were mostly in trenches with working parties and subjected to artillery bombardment from time to time.

-In 1916 they were in action during the Battle of the Somme, particularly the Battles of Bazentin Ridge, Pozieres and Ancre.
+In 1916, between 21 and 29 May a received leave.
+Later they were in action during the Battle of the Somme, particularly the Battles of Bazentin Ridge, Pozieres and Ancre.
 1917 brought the Battle of Arras in April and the Battles of Ypres in September and October.
+During September he received another 10 days leave.
 At the beginning of 1918 they were in billets at Sercus and engaged in training, although the weather was said in the war diary to be very bad.
 The first major battle of 1918 was in April at the Battle of Ancre (1918).

-William was demobilised in December 1919 and received a £35 Gratuity.
-He was posted to Class Z which meant he could return to civilian life but was obligated to return to the military if called upon.
+William was demobilised in February 1919.
+Prior to his discharge he complained of a hernia which effected his work however he refused an operation.
+He received a £35 Gratuity and was posted to Class Z which meant he could return to civilian life but was obligated to return to the military if called upon.

 Additional Information